-- 1. Hazard: - 1.1 An explosive gas mixture is not likely to occur in normal operation, and if they do occur, they will exist for a short time only. - 1.2 Common areas are locations adjacent to Class I Zone 1 locations from which explosive gas mixtures could be communicated. - 2.
-Zone 2 Installation Requirements: - 2.1 Transformers, capacitors, solenoids and other winding type equipment that do not incorporate sliding or make and break type contacts, heat producing resistance elements and arcing or spark producing elements are permitted for use in Zone 2 locations. - 2.2 Non-classified enclosures are permitted for use in Zone 2 provided they contain: - 2.2.1 Non-arcing connections and connecting devices like joints, splices, etc (non-sparking type) - 2.2.2 Load break isolating switches interlocked to load break contactor or breaker.
+- Hazard: - 1.1 An explosive gas mixture is not likely to occur in normal operation, and if they do occur, they will exist for a short time only. - 1.2 Common areas are locations adjacent to Class I Zone 1 locations from which explosive gas mixtures could be communicated. - 2.
+Zone 2 Installation Requirements: - 2.1 Transformers, capacitors, solenoids and other winding type equipment that do not incorporate sliding or make and break type contacts, heat producing resistance elements and arcing or spark producing elements are permitted for use in Zone 2 locations. - 2.2 Non-classified enclosures are permitted for use in Zone 2 provided they contain: - a) Non-arcing connections and connecting devices like joints, splices, etc. (non-sparking type) - b) Load break isolating switches interlocked to load break contactor or breaker.